mesosphere/marathon/docs/docs/event-bus.md

 ## Event Types

-Below are example JSON bodies that are send by Marathon.
+Below are example JSON bodies that are sent by Marathon.

 ### API Request